MicrosoftDocs/azure-docs/articles/iot-hub/iot-concepts.md

 ---
-title: Basic Concepts for new Azure IoT Hub Users | Microsoft Docs
+title: Basic concepts for new Azure IoT Hub users | Microsoft Docs
 description: This article shows the basic concepts for new users of Azure IoT Hub
 author: robinsh
 ms.author: robinsh